Buy or Sell Infosys Limited (INFY) Stock Now | Don’t Try to Be a Top Gun

 INFY’s Market Performance

-INFY stocks went down by -0.80% for the week, with a monthly drop of -3.32% and a quarterly performance of 17.70%, while its annual performance rate touched 49.50%.
-The volatility ratio for the week stands at 1.56% while the volatility levels for the past 30 days are set at 1.75% for Infosys Limited.
-The simple moving average for the period of the last 20 days is -0.09% for INFY stocks with a simple moving average of 31.98% for the last 200 days.
+INFY stocks went up by 1.64% for the week, with a monthly jump of 4.09% and a quarterly performance of 20.57%, while its annual performance rate touched 57.35%.
+The volatility ratio for the week stands at 1.12% while the volatility levels for the past 30 days are set at 1.68% for Infosys Limited.
+The simple moving average for the period of the last 20 days is 4.76% for INFY stocks with a simple moving average of 37.45% for the last 200 days.

 Analysts’ Opinion of INFY